It’s Time That We

 Show You Florida

-Florida had the highest level of net domestic migration from July 2017 to July 2018, according to U.S. Census data released in December.
+Florida had the highest level of net domestic migration from in 2018, according to U.S. Census data released in December.
 New York was the largest overall population loser, followed by Illinois.
 Florida also has been steadily creating jobs in recent years, gaining 231,000 jobs in 2018, a 2.7% increase over the previous year, and bringing the unemployment rate down to 3.3% in December, according to the state.

 Those are some of the numbers and opinions that coincide with the pace of a real life housing market, the likes of which I have never seen during my last few visits to South Florida.